dan-su/safe_driver_prediction/README.md

 The Gini Coefficient ranges from approximately 0 for random guessing, to approximately 0.5 for a perfect score.
 The theoretical maximum for the discrete calculation is (1 - frac_pos) / 2.

 The Normalized Gini Coefficient adjusts the score by the theoretical maximum so that the maximum score is 1.

+In the train and test data, features that belong to similar groupings are tagged as such in the feature names (e.g., ind, reg, car, calc).
+In addition, feature names include the postfix bin to indicate binary features and cat to indicate categorical features.
+Features without these designations are either continuous or ordinal.
+Values of -1 indicate that the feature was missing from the observation.
+The target columns signifies whether or not a claim was filed for that policy holder